noahehall/multicloud/multicloud.md

 - Unlike file storage, object storage does not differentiate between types of data
   - method of storing files in a flat address space based on attributes and metadata.
 - uses cases: data archiving, backup and recovery, rich media; systems requiring file versioning, file tracking, and file retention.

-### Onpremise capacity calculations

-- raw: what you pay for and used calculate the operating costs and data center requirements.
-  - The net usable capacity will vary by manufacturer and by individual system.
-- formatted: raw capacity - hardware failure protection overhead, drive formatting, and operating system overhead.
-  - Hardware failure protection overhead: aka hardware or software redundant array of independent disks (RAID)
-    - protects the data if hardware or a drive fails by creating checksum protection for the data
-    - Depending on the protection level, this can amount 15%–50% overhead
-  - Formatting and operating system overhead: The operating system is then added to the system, which further reduces the available capacity 1%–5%
-- allocated: formatted capacity - data protection services, such as snapshots, and add space for performance overhead
-  - Snapshots can consume more space than your actual data
-  - systems require additional space for operation overhead, especially for write operations.
-- actual: business requirements + allocated:

 ## analytics